 I was thrilled when the CALM Act was signed into law.
 Mandatory Loudness Compliance in broadcasting was long overdue.
 As broadcast facilities across the globe rapidly recognize and implement Loudness Standardization, the public at large will be rewarded with a much more satisfying listening experience.

 Since 2006 I’ve been an advocate of Loudness Standardization for audio and/or video distributed on the Internet as Podcasts and Videocasts.
-Distributed audio in general is often difficult to listen to on mobile devices in less than ideal ambient environments such as subways, autos, airplanes, etc. The compromised level of perception is due to insufficient gain and wide audio dynamics.
+Distributed audio in general is often difficult to listen to on mobile devices in less than ideal ambient environments such as subways, autos, airplanes, etc. Compromised intelligibility is due to insufficient (device) gain and wide audio dynamics.

 I frequently analyze well produced Podcasts and Videos.
 I have determined distributed audio will often vary on a per-program basis by as much as 12 LU in Program (average) Loudness.
 Clipped audio is also commonplace.
 I’ve also discovered that it is quite common for content distribution networks to publish programs that lack perceptual Loudness consistency (per program basis) due to the absence of an inclusive Loudness Standard.
 Needless to say some form of standardization for Internet/Mobile audio is necessary.